Pay for Delete Letter: How To Repair Your Credit Report

 Tips on Negotiating an Agreement

-When you send a letter for a pay to delete agreement to a collection agency, you are essentially trying to strike a deal with them.
+When you send a letter for a pay for delete agreement to a collection agency, you are essentially trying to strike a deal with them.
 Follow the tips listed below to increase your chances of success:

 A letter of deletion is a letter that the collection agency or lender sends to the credit bureau.
 The letter states that the negative collection item was an error and should be removed from the credit report.
 The item may be removed from the credit report when a credit bureau receives the letter.